Summer Nature Day Camp: Frequently Asked Questions

 Do you serve meals?

-- No, campers must bring a lunch and two snacks daily.
+- No, campers must bring a lunch and two snacks daily-one for the morning and one for the afternoon.

-- Pre- and Post-Care campers should bring extra snacks.
+- Before and After Care campers should bring extra snacks.

 - On campfire days, we make accommodations for individuals who require kosher/vegetarian options.
 For campers with food allergies we strive to make necessary accommodations for the health and safety of all and are a nut-aware facility.